tyborgplusplus/csv-db-maven-plugin/README.md

 Example csv
 ----------------
 CSV file name represents table name in database.
-The '__' (double underscore) in file name can be used as delimiter between table name and comment, like configuration__TEST.csv
+The '__' (double underscore) in file name can be used as delimiter between table name and comment, like configuration__DEV.csv

 First row in csv represents column names in table.
 For actual date or timestamp use 'now'.